luislobo/sails-hook-waterline-safe-criteria/README.md

 npm install sails-hook-waterline-safe-criteria --save
 ```

 Sails auto-loads any dependency named `sails-hook-*`.
-If you prefer to be explicit (or to customise the config key) add the hook to `config/hooks.js`:
+If you prefer to be explicit (or to customize the config key) add the hook to `config/hooks.js`:

 ```javascript
 module.exports.hooks = {